LayMui/website-hugo/exampleSite/content/english/post/faith-access-grace.md

 Zechariah 4:7 says Who are you O great mounntain?

-Before Zarubbabel you shall become a plain.
+Before Zerubbabel you shall become a plain.

 You will be removed.